Bombastic-Curtain/Raise-Your-Hand/README.md

 </ol>

 ## Documentation
-For documentation and comments on our source code please open the html files under: docs
+For documentation and comments on our source code please open the html files within: docs

 ![documentation gif]()